mmowers/reeds-pivot/README.md

 1. If a page refresh doesn't work, then restart the bokeh server.
 If you have time, you can send Matt a screenshot of the error in the terminal window, if there is one.

 ## Modifying App Code
 * On local, modify the code at will.
-You may want to create a git branch for you modifications.
+If the modifications would be useful for other team members, please push the changes back to origin.
-* On Orion, please create a copy of D:\\CommonGitRepos\\Bokeh\\reeds-pivot and make modifications to that copy so that you don't effect others.
+* On Orion, please create a copy of D:\\CommonGitRepos\\Bokeh\\reeds-pivot and make modifications to that copy so that you don't effect others who are working off the common repo.

  ## Resources
 This tool uses bokeh, built on python: